franciscochiarino/posts-notes/content/posts/creating-websites-with-hugo.md

 ## Installation

-Install Hugo on macOS homebrew:
+Install Hugo on macOS using homebrew:
 ```
 brew install hugo
 ```